liesnikov/extensible-elaborator/main.md

   Currently, we implement metavariables only for terms, while for some applications such as erasure [@tejiscakDependentlyTypedCalculus2020] or irrelevance inference, it would be beneficial to have metavariables representing erasure and relevance annotations.
   Additionally, we can introduce metavariables for names and implement data constructor disambiguation more simply, which would remove the current need to block on the expected type of overloaded constructors.
 * **Rendering more elements of the elaborator as constraints.** Currently, components such as the occurs checking and reduction are simple function calls.
-  Including them in the constraint machinery would make the implementation more uniform and allow users to extend them.
+  Including them in the constraint machinery would make the implementation uniform and allow users to extend them.
 * **Error messages** are not the focus of present work, but it would be interesting to see if we can incorporate ideas by @heerenScriptingTypeInference2003 into our system.
 * **Potential optimisations**.
   Currently, our system has a lot of room for potential optimisations.